eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 			+ biosensor that is based the field effect due to partial charges of DNA molecules
 		* VMOS, vertical MOSFET, V-groove MOSFET
 			+ MOSFET with V-groove shape vertically cut into the substrate material
+		* Additional notes:
+			+ flowFET
+				- microfluidic analog of FETs
+				- a microfluidic component
 	- transistors manufactured using:
 		* SOI, silicon-on-insulator
 			+ types of insulators: